MainulDip/iOS-study/UITableView-and-UICollectionView-in-Depth.md

 ### TableView Theory:
 A UITableView is a subclass of UIScrollView which is a view that users can scroll through.
 UITableView is used to show a list of data.
 Each item inside of this list is represented by a view called a `UITableViewCell`.
-Each cell tends to look very similar to one another but are holding different data.
+Each cell tends to look very similar to one another but are holding different data

 A UITableView can also contains sections where each section contains rows, and each row being represented by a cell